 Something about this yearly event, always and without fail, results in parts of my house being cleaned that I haven’t seen since the day we moved in.
-I am seriously sent into some kind of Monica Geller frenzy, it’s like a spring clean on crack and for some reason it starts with a month of sadly, very conscious denial.
+I am seriously sent into some kind of Monica Geller frenzy… it’s like a spring clean on crack, and for some reason it starts with a sad month of very conscious denial.

-This is swiftly followed by a long period subconscious preparation, instructing myself sternly that this time will be different and that a quick once over with the hoover and a couple of anti-bac wipes will EASILY suffice.
+That period is swiftly followed by subconscious preparation, instructing myself sternly that this time will be different and that a quick once over with the hoover and a couple of anti-bac wipes will EASILY suffice.
 Oh and obviously the loo will need a wipe.. but don’t sweat it kendy, that won’t be required until at least the day before!
 Relax..

 This goes on for a healthy stretch, the trepidation rising a teeny bit more each time and temporarily squashed by my “chill out plan”.. but to deal with the narrowing timeframe my list must slowly increase.
 It begins with the obvious, a shower clean, normal stuff!?
 Then windowsills.. definately still in the acceptable arena I would say.

 Nevertheless, as the weeks surrounding the actual day come into view, the list starts to morph into quite a different creature.
-In fact the “mental list” takes a back seat as each day I find myself targeting a point in the house, starting with a casual sweep behind the sofas… still run of the mill stuff right!
+In fact the “mental list” takes a back seat as each day I find myself targeting a point in the house, starting with a casual sweep behind the sofas… But still run of the mill…

-You might be thinking at this stage that I am being overly dramatic, that it’s completely unexceptional to clean in preparation for a family or friend visiting.. and if it wasn’t for what occurs in the last 2 days before D Day ….you would be entirely correct.
-But suddenly things turn ugly…..very ugly
+You might be thinking at this point that I am being overly dramatic, that it’s completely unexceptional to clean in preparation for a family or friend visiting.. and if it wasn’t for what occurs in the last 2 days before D Day you would be entirely correct.
+But, suddenly things turn ugly…..very ugly

-I clamber on top of kitchen counters sorting through kitchen trickets, I wander throughout the house in rubber gloves armed with anti-bac wipes and sliding them across every surface I can see that exceed 3 milimetres.
-I reorganise the attic space (because clearly she will be rooting around in there!!!?), Restacking the kindling next to fire like I am building a card house and at midnight can be found scrubbing bleach into the tile grout with a toothbrush in my dressing gown.
+I clamber on top of kitchen counters sorting through kitchen trickets, I wander throughout the house in rubber gloves armed with anti-bac wipes, sliding them across every surface I can see that exceeds 3 millimetres.
+I re-organise the attic space (because clearly she will be rooting around in there..), Restacking the kindling next to fire like I am building a card house, and at midnight can be found scrubbing bleach into the tile grout with a toothbrush in my dressing gown.